dijasila/GPAW/doc/tutorialsexercises/opticalresponse/dielectric_response/dielectric_response.rst

 ------------------------------

 Elemental aluminium is another material which can be difficult to converge with respect to the number of k-points.
-This is due to the Fermi surface of the metal extends over the first Brilluoin zone.
+This is due to the Fermi surface of the metal penetrating the surface of the first Brilluoin zone.
-This means that the fermi surface has to be finely resolved when calculating ´q´ = 0 EELS spectra.
+This means that the fermi surface has to be finely resolved when calculating ´q = 0´ EELS spectra.
-This inelastic EELS spectrum of Al shows a clear plasmonic resonsance and below we show the k-point convergence of the plasmonic frequency.
+The EELS spectrum of Al shows a clear plasmonic resonsance and below we show the k-point convergence of the plasmon frequency.
 We compare the tetrahedron integration described here with the default point integration method.
-The dielectric function is calculated for all varying k-samplings (:download:`al-plasmon-peak.py`) using Gamma-centered monkhorst packs with multiple of 8 along each axis to ensure sampling of high-symmetry k-points.
+The dielectric function is calculated for all varying k-samplings (:download:`al-plasmon-peak.py`) using ´\Gamma´-centered Monkhorst-Pack k-point grids with a multiple of 8 points along each axis to ensure sampling of high-symmetry k-points.
 We see that both methods converge to the same value.

 .. image:: al-plasmon-peak.png
     :align: center